FriendlyNeighborhoodShane/MinMicroG/README.md

 That's it!
 If it tells you that some dependency is missing, install it.

-You can pass update.sh several perl-style regexes as arguments to only download specific files.
+You can pass `update.sh` several perl-style regexes as arguments to only download specific files.
-You can pass build.sh some specific pack's conf names instead of all to build only the specific packs.
+You can pass `build.sh` some specific pack's conf names instead of all to build only the specific packs.

-If you have the Java SDK and openssl tool installed, the update script will dump the signing certificates of all downloaded APKs and repo jars to resdl/util/certs.
+If you have the Java SDK and `openssl` installed, the update script will dump the signing certificates of all downloaded APKs and repo jars to resdl/util/certs.
 It will compare all future downloads with those certs, and in case of any signature errors or mismatches, will warn you.

-If you have aapt installed, the update script will download the permission docs from the Android website, check the priv-apps for any new privileged permissions and tell you to add them to the whitelist in res/system/etc/permissions/[package].xml files.
+If you have `aapt` installed, the update script will download the permission docs from the Android website, check the priv-apps for any new privileged permissions and tell you to add them to the whitelist in res/system/etc/permissions/[package].xml files.

-If you have java installed, you can automatically get the build script to sign all zips with testkeys.
+If you have `java` installed, you can automatically get the build script to sign all zips with testkeys.
 You will need to compile a zipsigner.jar (topjohnwu's rewrite of the AOSP version) and put it into into resdl/util.
 The source can be found in the Magisk repo, and a prebuilt binary [here](https://github.com/FriendlyNeighborhoodShane/MinMicroG_releases/releases/download/init/zipsigner.jar)

 To build your own custom pack, refer to custom-pack.md in the conf directory.

-Any changes made to the code should ideally be tested with test.sh, which runs the shellcheck linter program on every script.
+Any changes made to the code should ideally be tested with `test.sh`, which runs the shellcheck linter program on every script.

 ### Credits
  - Thanks to @osm0sis for the base magisk/recovery code and inspiration and guidance on the majority of the stuff in here.